stammler/simframe/paper/joss/paper.md

 ## I/O

 By default `Simframe` has two options for storing simulation results.
 One is by storing the data in a separate namespace within the `Simframe` object itself, useful for small simulations to access results without writing/reading data files.
-Another one is by storing the data in HDF5 data files using the `h5py` package.
+Another one is by storing the data in HDF5 data files using the `h5py` package [@Collette:2014].

 If configured by the user, `Simframe` is writing dump files, from which the simulation can be resumed, in case the program crashed unexpectedly.
-These dump files are serialized `Simframe` objects using the `dill` package.
+These dump files are serialized `Simframe` objects using the `dill` package [@McKerns:2021].

 # Acknowledgements